 This holiday is celebrated on 8 March.
-If this holiday falls on a weekend, it will be move to the following Monday.
+For most of the countries who observe this holiday, if it falls on a weekend, it will be moved to the following Monday.

 The date marks a mass protest that took place in New York on 8 March 1857, when women from sewing and shoe factories demonstrated for the same rights as men.